AndresPineda-CySec/WireShark-PCAP-Analysis-1/README.md

 <h2>Description</h2>

 In this analysis, I examined network traffic within the IP LAN segment 10.1.17.0/24, which has a range of 10.1.17.0 - 10.1.17.255.
-I also know the LAN gateway is 10.1.17.0 and the LAN broadcast address is 10.1.17.255.
-The scenario involves an employee who downloaded a suspicious file from a supposed "google authenicator" website and is suspected of communicating with a Command and Control (C2) server.
+I also know the LAN gateway is 10.1.17.0, and the LAN broadcast address is 10.1.17.255.
+The scenario involves an employee who downloaded a suspicious file from a supposed "Google authenticator" website and is suspected of communicating with a Command and Control (C2) server.
 My goal was to identify any unusual traffic patterns or connections to external IPs that could indicate data exfiltration or C2 communication. <br />

 <h2>Languages and Utilities Used</h2>

 - <b>WireShark</b>
+- <b>Linux Terminal</b>

 <h2>Environments Used</h2>